DavGifford/mtm6407_headless_CMS/README.md

 # Type Of Site

-# Headless CMS used:
+# Headless CMS used: StoryBlok

-# Frontend Tool Used:
+# Frontend Tool Used: Vue and Tailwind CSS

 3. The team will create a README file containing a description of the type of site, the choice of Headless CMS and frontend tool.